 An Overview of XML in Excel

 XML, or Extensible Markup Language, is a markup language that is commonly used to store data in a structured format.
 XML is often used in conjunction with other technologies, such as web services, to exchange data between different platforms.
 Excel is a spreadsheet application that is part of the Microsoft Office suite.
-Excel can read and write XML files, and also offers a number of features for working with XML data.
+Excel can read and write XML files and also offers several features for working with XML data.
 This article will give you an overview of XML in Excel.

 What is an XML Document?

 XML documents are text files that contain structured data.
-They are similar to HTML files, but they are not displayable in a web browser.
-XML documents must be processed by an XML processor in order to be displayed or used.
+They are similar to HTML files but are not displayable in a web browser.
+You need to process XML documents by an XML processor to display or use.

 They are made up of elements, which are similar to HTML tags.
 Each element has a start tag and an end tag, with the element’s content appearing between the tags.
 Elements can also have attributes, which are name-value pairs that appear in the start tag.

-They can be created using any text editor, but they must be well-formed in order to be processed by an XML processor.
-This means that the document must have a root element, and all tags must be properly nested.
+You can create using any text editor, but well-formed in order to be processed by an XML processor.
+This means that the document must have a root element.
+Then, you need to nest all tags properly.

-XML documents can be validated against a Document Type Definition (DTD) or schema.
+Validate XML documents against a Document Type Definition (DTD) or schema.
 This ensures that the document is well-formed and that all of the elements and attributes are valid.

 Why use XML in Excel?